StanfordLegion/fuzzer/README.md

 are sequential, this (by definition) is the correct output of the program, and deviation from this is a Legion bug.

-It is VERY IMPORTANT that the `execute()` *never* consult the random number generator *for any purpose*.
+It is VERY IMPORTANT that the `execute()` method *never* consult the random number generator *for any purpose*.
 This is to ensure that the trace, or set of operations to be executed, remains stable even if some of the earlier operations in the trace are skipped.
 (Minimizing the trace is an important step for debugging.
 Shorter traces are easier to debug.)
 When we find a failure we bisect the trace from both sides to locate the latest point to